pedrorgirardi/Pep/README.md

 # Pep

+Elemental Clojure & ClojureScript code navigation, documentation and usages analysis for Sublime Text.

 ## Rationale

 Pep doesn't have anything new, and it doesn't do much.
 But being less is intentional.

 The project started because I wanted to have a minimal setup to work with Clojure & ClojureScript with Sublime Text.
-Minimal, in this case, meaning as little software as possible.

 Pep is fundamentally a clj-kondo client for Sublime Text.
-It leverages clj-kondo analysis data to provide code navigation, documentation, usages analysis. clj-kondo is the sole dependency, and everything else is supplied by built-in Sublime Text APIs.
+It leverages clj-kondo analysis data to provide code navigation, documentation and usages analysis. clj-kondo is the sole dependency, and everything else is supplied by built-in Sublime Text APIs.

 Because clj-kondo analysis data is the source of everything Pep does, it is relatively simple to debug it when things don't work as expected.